crosswalk-project/crosswalk-website/public/blog/crosswalk-2015-summary.md

 Crosswalk had an incredible 2015, growing in adoption, features, and integration.
-Here's raising a glass to all the team accomplished and to the developers who made Crosswalk the best runtime for mobile web apps on Android.
+Here's raising a glass to what was accomplished and to our great community of web developers who made Crosswalk the best runtime for mobile web apps on Android.

-### Web Applications
-  Each quarter, around 1500 new applications were built using the Crosswalk Project with an estimated 7000 application existing in the Google Play store by the end of the year.
-The runtime was downloaded from the website and via developer tools over 50,000 times.

 ### New features
 A lot of significant new features were implemented in 2015.